About the Alice Paul Institute

 Leslie Gray has been interested in the work of Alice Paul since visiting Paulsdale on a fourth grade field trip.
 She is thrilled to be able to use her passions for women’s issues and empowerment in her role.
 Leslie holds a B.A. in French Studies with a minor in Italian from Bishop’s University in Lennoxville, Quebec.
 She has previously worked as a high school teacher, translator, and office administrator.
 She is an active volunteer with Alpha Delta Pi Sorority.
 Leslie lives in Mount Laurel with her husband, daughter, and two dogs.

 Erica Meline came to the Alice Paul Institute in 2019, first as an intern and then as Communications Assistant for the New Jersey Statewide Initiative, NJ Women Vote: The 19th Amendment at 100.
-She is now a part of the Alice Paul team as a Marketing Assistant, offering support in communications and marketing for the organization.
+She is now a part of the Alice Paul team as a Communications Assistant, offering support in communications and marketing for the organization.
 Erica has a love for advocacy and is passionate about working with nonprofits to promote social justice and progressive change.
 Prior to her time at API, Erica worked with both the Andrew Goodman Foundation and Big Brothers Big Sisters IR.
 A recent graduate of Ramapo College, Erica received her BA in Communication Arts, and aims to blend skills like creativity, communications, and marketing with her advocacy work as she progresses in her career.